 - the increasing risk of severe outcomes from COVID-19 in older adults (and hence a higher benefit from vaccination), and

-- a potentially increased risk of thrombosis with thrombocytopenia following AstraZeneca vaccine in those under 50 years.
+- the increased risk of thrombosis with thrombocytopenia following AstraZeneca vaccine in those under 60 years.

 People who are considering vaccination with AstraZeneca COVID-19 vaccine should be aware of this potential complication as part of providing informed consent.

 The COVID-19 AstraZeneca vaccine can be used in adults aged under 60 years where the benefits clearly outweigh the risk for that individual and the person has made an informed decision based on an understanding of the risks and benefits.

 If you are aged 18-59 years of age, you can choose to receive the AstraZeneca vaccine:

 - following an appropriate assessment of suitability by a qualified health professional; and

 - if you provide verbal or written consent.

 Advice from ATAGI about the use of the AstraZeneca vaccine in the context of an outbreak of the COVID-19 delta strain.

 Given the heightened risk of people becoming infected, ATAGI’s advice in responding to such an outbreak of the COVID-19 delta strain is that anyone who has received an AstraZeneca vaccine more than 4 weeks ago should contact their vaccine provider to arrange their second dose as soon as possible.

 ATAGI has also reinforced its earlier advice that the benefits to people aged 60 or over of being vaccinated with the AstraZeneca vaccine strongly outweigh the risks – and that vaccination is essential for this group in the context of an outbreak.